Killin Music Festival: 2018

 The third Killin Music Festival was held from 15 to 17 June 2018 in Killin, Perthshire.
 Early bird tickets went on sale on Monday 19 June 2017 and sold out within 90 minutes.
 The event was compered by Liz Clark.

 Artists

 2019

 The fourth Killin Music Festival was held from 14 to 16 June 2019 in Killin, Perthshire.
 The event was compered by Paddy Callaghan.

 Artists

 2020–21

 Killin Music Fest was scheduled to take place from 19 to 21 June 2020 in Killin, Perthshire.
 Due to the outbreak of COVID-19 the event was postponed and rescheduled to take place from 18 to 20 June 2021.
 Due to ongoing COVID-19 restrictions the event was again postponed in 2021 and rescheduled to take place from 17 to 29 June 2022.

 2022

 The fifth Killin Music Fest took place from 17 to 19 June 2022 in Killin, Perthshire.
 The event was compered by Paddy Callaghan.

 Artists

 2023

+The sixth Killin Music Fest took place from 16 to 18 June 2023 in Killin, Perthshire.
+The event was compered by Paddy Callaghan.

+Artists

+2025

-The sixth Killin Music Fest is scheduled to take place from 16 to 18 June 2023 in Killin, Perthshire.
+The seventh Killin Music Fest is scheduled to take place from 20 to 22 June 2025 in Killin, Perthshire.